-The Children’s Financial Literacy Program is supported by the Australian Government through the Australian NGO Cooperation Program
+Our Children’s Financial Literacy programme is supported by the Australian Government through the Australian NGO cooperation programme.